Life Is Strange: Life Is Strange: True Colors (2021)

-Life Is Strange Remastered Collection
+Life Is Strange Remastered Collection (2022)

 Life Is Strange Remastered Collection is a collection of Life Is Strange and Life Is Strange: Before the Storm remastered by Deck Nine.
 It was released for PlayStation 4, Xbox One, Microsoft Windows, Google Stadia in February 2022 and released digitally and retail for Nintendo Switch in September 2022 as Life Is Strange Arcadia Bay Collection.
-The collection was said to include all previously released content with remastered visuals, improved character animation using full facial motion capture, refined gameplay puzzles, and engine and lighting upgrades.
-It was also available as part of the Ultimate Edition bundle of Life Is Strange: True Colors.
+The collection includes all previously released content with refinements including character animation using facial motion capture.
+It is available as part of the Ultimate Edition bundle of Life Is Strange: True Colors.
 The Windows version received "mixed or average reviews" with a score of 70 based on 7 reviews on Metacritic.

 The collection was announced alongside Life Is Strange: True Colors on 21 March 2021.
 On 15 June, it was announced to then release on 30 September 2021, on PlayStation 4, Xbox One, Microsoft Windows, Google Stadia (PlayStation 5 and Xbox Series X/S backwards-compatible).
 The Nintendo Switch version was announced during the Nintendo Direct E3 2021 presentation, then for release later that year.
-On 11 August, the collection was delayed to early 2022, alongside an announcement of the Life Is Strange: True Colors DLC, Wavelengths, releasing on 30 September.
+On 11 August, the collection was delayed to early 2022, alongside an announcement of the Life Is Strange: True Colors downloadable content, Wavelengths, releasing on 30 September.
 On 24 September, it was said to release on 1 February 2022.
 On 21 January 2022, it was announced that the Switch version was delayed to later in 2022 and on 16 August, the version was said to release on 27 September 2022 as Life Is Strange Arcadia Bay Collection.